 The subsidiary arrangement for AIPEID under the bilateral development cooperation treaty expires in December 2018, and currently is an agreement between DFAT and the Ministry of Finance (with MOA as executing agency) and is limited to animal health.
 The new SA will serve as an umbrella agreement for all DFAT-funded health-security activities and arrangements.
-An option we will explore during consultations will include Subsidiary arrangement with Ministry of Finance (as is currently in the place) covering both human and animal health with MOA and MOH, and potentially PMK as executing/implementing agencies.
+An option we will explore during consultations will include Subsidiary arrangement with Ministry of Finance (as is currently in the place) covering both human and animal health with MoA and MOH, and potentially PMK as executing/implementing agencies (similar to KOMPAK's SA).